 Network analysis is used by a variety of fields in the sciences and the humanities.
 Social network analysis, for example, has become deeply integrated into quantitative social science.
 The budding field of historical network analysis applies methods developed in these fields to historical questions.
 In this respect, Department I is addressing questions ranging from the development of trade networks in antiquity to the formations of research fields in the post-war era.

 Customarily seen as separate from developments in network analysis, semantic modeling for the description of data and its structures has become an increasingly popular way of combining heterogeneous data in a semantically meaningful way.
 The outcome of such modeling processes is an interlinked network of distributed resources, which can be queried and to which computational methods such as interference or coherence checks can be applied.
 In the literature, these structures are now commonly described as knowledge graphs.

-Although both approaches result in the description and analysis of networks—one focusing on dynamic changes and its driving forces, the other on the semantics of the network—the two approaches are seldom combined.
-Department I has now begun to utilize both approaches to reach a better understanding of the development of knowledge.
+Both approaches result in the description and analysis of networks—one focusing on dynamic changes and their driving forces, the other on the semantics of the network.
+Department I has now begun to utilize the combination of both approaches to reach a better understanding of the development of knowledge.

-Network analysis is increasingly used as a methodology for understanding historical processes, while network theory serves as a tool to systematically describe the structure and evolution of knowledge systems.
-Network theory can be used to reconstruct, document, and explain the way in which knowledge systems emerged, persisted, transformed, and eventually disappeared.
-In adopting network analysis for historical research, the challenge lies in the fact that the social and material aspects are usually fuzzier, less precise, and often ambiguous.
+Network analysis is increasingly used as a methodology for understanding historical processes.
+Network theory can serve as a tool to systematically describe the structure and evolution of knowledge systems—to reconstruct, document, and explain the way in which knowledge systems emerged, persisted, transformed, and eventually disappeared.
+In adopting network analysis for historical research, the challenge lies in the fact that it often renders the social and material aspects fuzzier, less precise, and more ambiguous.